IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 > Examples of minimising language: Quotes adapted from the Commission's 2010 report: *Human Rights in New Zealand; Ngā Tika Tangata O Aotearoa*

-# Prioritisation & Vulnerable Groups
+# Chapter 9 - Prioritisation & Vulnerable Groups

 The Commission should prioritise individuals and groups that are vulnerable to human rights violations.
 In a human rights context, vulnerability means individuals or groups: